 Seaport leadership group

 A Better City is managing a group called the Seaport Leadership Group ( SLG ), which is a reorganization of the former “South Boston Business Leaders” working group.
-In the four months since this group was formed, the SLG is making significant progress to unify the voice of business community in the Seaport area and advance important transportation projects and management for this important economic center.
-The SLG consists of representatives from 14 businesses located in Boston Seaport area, with the top priorities being implementing recommendations from the 2015 South Boston Waterfront Sustainable Transportation Plan.
-The SLG made progress on funding, substantial progress on a list of the working groups priorities, and developing an RFP to find an operator of water ferry service from Lovejoy Wharf near North Station to Fan Pier in the South Boston Waterfront.
-The current plan is to see this pilot water ferry service implemented in the first half of 2018.
+Since this group was formed, the SLG is making significant progress to unify the voice of business community in the Seaport area and advance important transportation projects and management for this important economic center.
+The SLG consists of representatives from businesses located in Boston Seaport area, with the top priorities being implementing recommendations from the 2015 South Boston Waterfront Sustainable Transportation Plan.
+The SLG is making progress on projects, such as delivering new adaptive traffic signals in the district, reopening the South Boston Bypass Road, bringing water ferry service from North Station to Fan Pier in the South Boston Waterfront, and improving mobility services throughout the area.

 In July, our project team completed and submitted two conceptual urban design proposals for a pedestrian plaza in Phillips Square (Chinatown) to the Boston Transportation Department (BTD).
 One of these proposals will be implemented as an interim plaza in spring 2018 through a partnership among the City of Boston, a Chinatown-based community organization (community partner), and Cresset Group (funder).